You probably know that story when Peter and John healed a lame man. But perhaps, you don’t know the details yet.

-Yes, Peter and John didn’t apply any medical treatment.
+Yes, Peter and John didn’t perform any medical treatment.
 Neither did they use special tools.

 But they were able to let the man walk for the first time in his life.
 How?
-All by the power of God (Acts 3:6, ESV).
+All by the power of God (Acts 3:6).

-As the man began walking, he couldn’t help but leap in so much joy and excitement.
-Obviously, he was so happy (verse 8).
+As the man began walking, he couldn’t help but leap with so much joy and excitement (Acts 3:8).

 Later, he entered the temple with Peter and John.

 Still, he was leaping and praising God.
-Of course, he couldn’t contain his happiness like who could?
+He just couldn’t contain his happiness.